 After the above are set up, the System Administrator must view and modify the DC21 System Configuration parameters.
 You must be a DC21 User with Administrator permissions to do this.
 There is an initial DC21 Administrator user account set up as part of DC21 installation.
 Its email address and password are selected by the installer.

 To view the System Configuration parameters update screen, click on Admin on the top of the DC21 main screen.
-Then click on the System Configuration tab to see the following view.
+Then click on the System Configuration tab to see the following view. *** UPDATE ***